CAA900-PRIME/blooddonation-backend/README.md

 python3 app.py
 ```

+>[!NOTE]
+>If there are any new libraries you have included to this project in the future, don't forget to execute `pip freeze > requirements.txt` to update list in that file.
 ### Project Requirements and Features

-Here will define all requirements and feature of this web application.
+###### Here will define all requirements and feature our web application:

+- [x] Full Functional Authentication | Login & Sign Up Pages
 ### Issues
 If you encounter any issues, please create a new issue on GitHub or Jira.
 Describe the problem in detail, and feel free to assign it to yourself or someone else if you plan to fix it.